clEsperanto/pyclesperanto_prototype/README.md

 ## Benchmarking
 We implemented some basic benchmarking notebooks allowing to see performance differences between pyclesperanto and some other image processing libraries, typically using the CPU.
-Typically, such benchmarking results vary heavily depending on image size, kernel size, used operations, parameters and used hardware.
+Such benchmarking results vary heavily depending on image size, kernel size, used operations, parameters and used hardware.
 Feel free to use those notebooks, adapt them to your use-case scenario and benchmark on your target hardware.
 If you have different scenarios or use-cases, you are very welcome to submit your notebook as pull-request!